pian13131/sngn/Database/Database.md

 ##### Super Key

-- Super key is a set of an attribute which can uniquely identify a tuple.
-Super key is a superset of a candidate key.
+- Super key is a set of an attribute which can uniquely identify a tuple. **Super key is a superset of a candidate key**.
 Super key can contains some **useless** attributes but candidate key cannot

 ##### Foreign key